Indications

 Contraindications

-Metformin is contraindicated in patients with severe renal dysfunction, which is defined as a GFR >30 mL/min/1.73².
+Metformin is contraindicated in patients with severe renal dysfunction, which is defined as a GFR of less than 30 mL/min/1.73².
 This limitation also applies to individuals with serum creatinine (SCr) levels greater than or equal to 1.5 in men and 1.4 in women or with abnormal creatinine clearance (CrCl).
 In addition, it is important to refrain from using medications that could harm the kidneys while taking metformin.[18][2]
 Metformin dosing should also be discontinued on the day of any surgery.
 In addition, other contraindications of metformin include hypersensitivity to metformin and metabolic acidosis.

 According to metformin's package insert, patients with a GFR <60 mL/min/1.73², risk factors for lactic acidosis, or receiving contrast intra-articularly should discontinue metformin before being administered with iodinated contrast agents.
 Metformin may be resumed after the procedure once the patient's GFR has returned to normal.
 However, due to the risk of lactic acidosis, the package insert advises discontinuing metformin in cases of nausea, vomiting, and dehydration.
 In addition, metformin should be avoided in patients with hepatic impairment or those with unstable heart failure.[19]